UlrichIvan/react-dashboard-application/README.md

 # use application

-Go to http://localhost:3000/ on your navigator to use application.
+Go to http://localhost:3000/ on your navigator to use the application.